Lucifer (Marvel Comics): Lucifer (Prince of Darkness)

-Lucifer has kept his true history mysterious throughout the years through deceit and deception.
-It is believed that he was once an angel who led other angels in banishing the N'Garai from Earth and led a group of followers in a rebellion against God during the great war in Heaven, thus essentially representing the true "devil" in the Marvel Universe of Christian theology.
-Following his defeat, Lucifer and his lieutenants Beelzeboul, Kazann, Malachi, Pazuzu, Xaphan and others were all cast down to Hell as punishment.
-During this time, he became the demon known as the Prince of Lies, ruling a realm in Hell.
+Lucifer is a powerful entity whose true history is unknown.
+It is believed that he was once an angel who led other angels in banishing the N'Garai from Earth and led a group of followers in a rebellion against God.
+Following his defeat, Lucifer and his lieutenants were cast down to Hell as punishment, where they transformed into demons over time.
+Lucifer escapes from Hell by 'following' Ghost Rider during his latest escape from Hell.